 Our beloved porter has seen it all.
 It went from the rough-hewn, smoky seminal macrobrew in early 18th-century England, to the first truly international beer in the 19th century, to near extinction in the 1970s, all in a span of 250 years.
 It was thankfully resurrected by CAMRA and American microbrewers in the 1970s.

-Brewing Instructions - Full Pints July 1, 2010 - K. Florian Klemp
+Brewing Instructions - Full Pints It's About the Yeast July 1, 2011 - K. Florian Klemp